 Only offering Prenatal Care, After Birth Postpartum Care, including Infant Feeding, Lactation Education, Infant Development, C-Section Recovery, Contraception and Early Parenting Education

-As long as you live in my catchment area, have had no or minimal prenatal care from a doctor, you are eligible for my MSP covered early prenatal services.
+As long as you live on the North Shore in my catchment area, have had no or minimal prenatal care from a family doctor, nurse practitioner or a walk-in clinic physician, you are eligible for MSP covered early prenatal midwifery services.
 I have a private fee for folk new to BC without a care card.

-Regardless of whether you have an uncomplicated health history, have conceived spontaneously and confirmed your pregnancy with a home urine test; or if you conceived with the aid of reproductive medicine:
+Regardless of whether you conceived spontaneously and confirmed your pregnancy with a home urine test; or if you conceived with the aid of reproductive medicine.

-I begin care with a remote visit usually scheduled on a Wednesday morning.
-In-person visits are scheduled in Shipyards Health in Lower Lonsdale on Wednesday afternoon between 2pm – 8pm.
-My early prenatal clients usually transfer ~ 4 weeks after their last appointment with me, which is usually between 10 – 13 weeks, or between 25- 27weeks for ongoing prenatal, labor and birth care to either a midwifery practice or to Lionsgate maternity care family doctors .
+I begin prenatal care with a remote appointment.
+In-person office visits are scheduled at Shipyards Health in Lower Lonsdale on a Wednesday afternoon between 2pm – 8pm.
+My early prenatal clients usually transfer to ongoing prenatal, labor and birth with either with a midwifery practice or to Lions Gate Maternity Clinic family practice doctors 4- 5 weeks after their last scheduled appointment with me, which is usually around 13 weeks, or around 25 weeks.
 In the event that a complication is found in an early pregnancy, a client is transferred to an obstetrician-gynaecologist colleague.

 Any time a person is early pregnant there is a 3 in 4 chance that the pregnancy grows well and a 1 in 4 chance that there is a miscarry.
 I am there to provide support in the event of a miscarriage and if needed can refer to an OBGYN.